nhexirc/nhex/README.md

 Pronounced "_nex_" (the "_h_" is silent).

-We're still pre-1.0 but are striving very quickly towards it.
-That will be the first public release with pre-built installers for all OSes made available.

 **[Contributors](#contributing) needed & wanted!** Apply... by submitting a PR!
 [The 1.0 milestone](https://github.com/nhexirc/client/milestone/1) is a great place to start looking for tasks with immediate impact.

 Chat with us at [#nhex on irc.libera.chat](https://web.libera.chat/?channel=#nhex).